-- The Governing Body receives yearly awareness training in respect of their roles and responsibilities in regard to Child Protection/Safeguarding. - The Governing Body adopts appropriate policies and procedures to safeguard children at Ellwood Primary School. - Policies and procedures are implemented by all staff and volunteers. - Parents/carers are made aware each autumn term of the safeguarding policies that are in place and who the DSL and DDSL are.
+- The Governing Body receives yearly awareness training in respect of their roles and responsibilities in regard to Child Protection/Safeguarding. - The Governing Body adopts appropriate policies and procedures to safeguard children at Ellwood Primary School. - Policies and procedures are implemented by all staff and volunteers.

-- Sufficient resources and time are allocated to carry out Safeguarding Children/Child Protection effectively. - There is a DSL/DDSL for Ellwood Primary School (Mrs Milford/Mrs Clements) who have received appropriate training for this important role.
-Mrs Charles (FSW) and Mrs Marshall (Deputy Headteacher) are also trained. - Ensure staff and volunteers have a safeguarding induction. - All staff and adults working in the school understand their safeguarding children responsibilities and are able to voice their concerns if they feel a child is vulnerable or at risk. - Staff are aware of the "whistle blowing" protocol and escalation policy and understand they must voice their concern of any individual working practices that are deemed unsafe, unprofessional or not happy with a response. - The school develops effective working partnerships with relevant agencies and cooperates as required in regard to safeguarding children matters, including attendance at child protection conferences and other related meetings. - The school provides appropriate reports for child protection meetings. - All information and records are kept confidentially and securely. - Recruitment and vetting procedures are followed in all appointments of staff including those working in the school in a voluntary/unpaid capacity. - Site security is in place with all visitors required to identify themselves, then sign in and sign out when leaving the school and are supervised appropriately, if needed. - Organise Safeguarding training. - All staff can liaise with Social Care if needed and deliver in-house training and deliver inhouse training and updates. - Keep children's records and store them safely.
+- Parents/carers are made aware each autumn term of the safeguarding policies that are in place and who the DSL and DDSL are. - Sufficient resources and time are allocated to carry out Safeguarding Children/Child Protection effectively. - There is a DSL/DDSL for Ellwood Primary School Mrs Milford (DSL), Mrs Marshall, Mrs Charles (DDSL) and Miss Peart, who have received appropriate training for this important role.
+Ensure staff and volunteers have a safeguarding induction. - All staff and adults working in the school understand their safeguarding children responsibilities and are able to voice their concerns if they feel a child is vulnerable or at risk. - Staff are aware of the "whistle blowing" protocol and escalation policy and understand they must voice their concern of any individual working practices that are deemed unsafe, unprofessional or not happy with a response. - The school develops effective working partnerships with relevant agencies and cooperates as required in regard to safeguarding children matters, including attendance at child protection conferences and other related meetings. - The school provides appropriate reports for child protection meetings. - All information and records are kept confidentially and securely.
+In a hard copy or on 'My Concern'. - Recruitment and vetting procedures are followed in all appointments of staff including those working in the school in a voluntary/unpaid capacity. - Site security is in place with all visitors required to identify themselves, then sign in and sign out when leaving the school and are supervised appropriately, if needed. - Organise Safeguarding training. - All staff can liaise with Social Care if needed and deliver in-house training and deliver inhouse training and updates. - Keep children's records and store them safely.

-The DSL, DDSL and FSW (in her absence) liaise with Social Care and other agencies if abuse is suspected or to find out more or share information.
+The DSL and DDSL (in her absence) liaise with Social Care and other agencies if abuse is suspected or to find out more or share information.